hwd404/FOLD-R-PP/README.md

 }

 ```
-The generate rules in json file can also be fine-tuned as needed.
+The generated rules in json file can also be fine-tuned as needed.

 ### Explanation and Proof Tree